Tinkerforge/doc/source/Hardware/Bricklets/Linear_Poti.rst

 Test your Linear Poti Bricklet
 ------------------------------

-* move from 0 to 100 and back
+To test your Linear Poti Bricklet you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (see :ref:`here <tools_installation_brickdv>` for an installation tutorial).
+The former is a bridge between the Bricks/Bricklets and the programming language API bindings (you need this in any case if you want to use the Bricks/Bricklets).
+The latter is only for testing purposes.

-For a simple test connect your Linear Poti Brickler to an arbitrary :ref:`Brick <product_overview_bricks>` over the supplied cable (see picture below).
+Connect your Linear Poti Brickler to an arbitrary :ref:`Brick <product_overview_bricks>` over the supplied cable (see picture below).